-CWL, through its Manager, has administered the Industrial Pretreatment Program for Jonesboro by permitting as a control mechanism since the adoption of the program.
-As set out in Section 70 85 (5) of the Jonesboro Municipal Code An Authorized Representative of the Manager may be appointed or authorized by the Manager to carry out designated responsibilities or functions of the Manager.
+Since the City adopted the program, CWL, through its Manager, has administered the Industrial Pretreatment Program for Jonesboro to meet the goals of the general pretreatment regulations as described in Section 1.2 of this Program.
+As set out in Section 5.1 of this Program, an Authorized Representative of the Manager may be appointed or authorized by the Manager to carry out designated responsibilities or functions of the Manager.